GabrielGiurgica/Udacity-Data-Engineering-Capstone-Project/README.md

 ## Structure of the project

-    ├── images                              # The folder where the images used in README.md are saved.
+    ├── docs                                # Contains files about data model and ETL pipeline.
     ├── processed_data                      # The folder where the processed data is stored.
     ├── raw_data                            # The folder where the raw data is stored.
     ├── utils                               # Contains files with functions used in the ETL pipeline.
     ├── dl.cfg                              # The credentials and config used to manage the AWS resources.
     ├── etl.py                              # Code for the ETL pipeline.
-    └── README.md
+    ├── LICENSE                             # Contains information about the project license ├── pyproject.toml                      # Contains the configurations of the linting tools used ├── README.md
+    └── requirements.txt                    # Contains the list of libraries used